 The fitness industry was built on this innate love of muscle and strength.

 “Want bigger muscles?
 Join our fancy gym and buy our super protein at this very special, one-time-only price.
 Want to lean down and sport a six-pack?
 Join our ab-training courses and buy the special, clinically proven fat torching pills.”

-You’d think with all these products and short-cut solutions the streets would be crawling with physical specimen.
+You’d think with all these products and short-cut solutions the streets would be crawling with physical specimens.
 But that’s not quite the case.
-Despite more and more money flowing into gym memberships, health products and sports equipment, people aren’t really getting fitter, or healthier, for the matter.
+Despite more and more money flowing into gym memberships, health products and sports equipment people aren’t really getting fitter, or healthier for the matter.
 Walk into your average gym and what do you see?
-If you’re not training in a hardcore bodybuilding facility, chances are most people in there are out of shape…
+If you’re not training in a hardcore bodybuilding facility, chances are most people in there are out of shape.

-“Of course they’re out of shape that’s why they hit the gym.”
+“Of course they’re out of shape that’s why they go to the gym.”

 Fair enough.
-In some cases this might be accurate, but the people starting out are not the ones I talk about.
-I’m talking about the trainee that hits the gym 5x a week, diligently performs his muscle mag routine and finishes every workout with the obligatory protein shake to ensure his muscle building efforts are met with actual muscle gain.
-He undoubtedly has the determination and the drive to build bigger muscles and lose that stubborn fat around his waist, but even after months, maybe years of training, he doesn’t really move any closer to his goals.
+The folks starting out, however, are not the ones I talk about.
+I’m talking about the guy that hits the gym 5x a week, diligently performs his muscle mag routine and finishes every workout with the obligatory protein shake to ensure his muscle building efforts are met with actual muscle gain.
+He undoubtedly has the determination and the drive to build a better body, but even after months, maybe years of training, he doesn’t really close in on his goals.

 1. Ignoring the biological reason for muscle gain and fat loss